wvlet/airframe/airspec/README.md

 - Property-based testing integrated with [ScalaCheck](https://www.scalacheck.org/)
 - Scala 2.11, 2.12, 2.13, and Scala.js support

 AirSpec is already feature complete and ready to use in production.
-Actually all modules of Airframe, including AirSpec, are tested by using AirSpec.
+Actually, all modules of Airframe, including AirSpec, are tested by using AirSpec.
 For providing better testing experience, we are now planning to add more features (e.g., better reporting, power assertions):
 - [Milestone: AirSpec 19](https://github.com/wvlet/airframe/issues/606)